OguzPastirmaci/oke-rdma/README.md

 ```

 ### 4 - Install Fabric Manager on the GPU nodes
-It seems like Fabric Manager installation via GPU Operator sometimes fails ([see the issue](https://github.com/NVIDIA/gpu-operator/issues/356) in the GPU Operator repo, I had the same thing).
+It seems like Fabric Manager installation via GPU Operator sometimes fails ([see the issue](https://github.com/NVIDIA/gpu-operator/issues/356) in the GPU Operator repo.

 The safe path is to install Fabric Manager on the hosts.